srobb1/RelocaTE/README.md

-RelocaTE-live

-<A href="http://srobb1.github.com/RelocaTE/">RelocaTE</a>: A tool to identify the locations of transposable element insertion events that are present in DNA short read data but absent in the reference genome sequence.
+RelocaTE-1-0-3

-RelocaTE is a collection of scripts in which short reads (paired or unpaired), a fasta containing the sequences of transposable elements and a reference genome sequence are the input and the output is a series of files containing the locations (relative to the reference genome) of TE insertions in the short reads.
-These insertions are insertions that are present only in the short reads and not present in the reference genome.
-If a tab-delimited file containing the coordinates of TEs in the reference is provided a list of the number of reads that support the presence of existing TE insertions is produced.
+<A href="http://srobb1.github.com/RelocaTE/">RelocaTE</a>: is a collection of scripts in which short reads (paired or unpaired), a fasta containing the sequences of transposable elements and a reference genome sequence are the input and the output is a series of files containing the locations (relative to the reference genome) of TE insertions in the reference and short reads
+  1. <strong>non-reference</strong> transposable element insertion events that are present in DNA short read data but absent in the reference genome sequence.
+  2. <strong>reference</strong> transposable element insertions that are present in the reference
+  1. <strong>shared</strong> transposable element insertions that are present in the reference and the reads
+  2. <strong>reference-only</strong> transposable element insertions that are present in the reference and no evidence of the insertion in the reads.
+This could be due to a lack of data.
+Future releases of RelocaTE will report evidence based reference-only insertions

-CharacTErizer: A companion tool compares the numbers of reads that flank the TE sequence and contain genomic sequence to the number of reads that span a predicted insertion site with no gaps.
+<a href="http://srobb1.github.com/RelocaTE/#characterizer">CharacTErizer</a> is a companion tool compares the numbers of reads that flank the TE sequence and contain genomic sequence to the number of reads that span a predicted insertion site with no gaps.
 These spanners contain no TE sequence.
-The ratio of spanners to flankers is used to classify the insertion as homozygous, heterozygous, new (somatic) or other.
+The ratio of spanners to flankers is used to classify the insertion as homozygous, heterozygous, or new (somatic).
+Somatic excision events can also be predicted.

+New to this vesion (1-0-3): now able to use TSD=NONE in TE fasta.
+RelocaTE is faster if TSDs are known.

 <hr>
 <hr>